Fewshin/Euler-Project-Solutions/README.md

 My solutions for Euler Project problems
 My solutions are currently in C, C++, and/or JavaScript
 Some problems may have solutions in one language and not another
+This repository will not and does not include solutions for problems past problem 100